lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 They managed to find winning tickets for all architectures.
 This suggests that the LTH phenomenon is not restricted to supervised image classification but might be a general property of deep neural nets.

-#### transfer of winning tickets and importance of structure
+#### transferring winning tickets

 So far, the procedure to identify winning tickets is still expensive as it involves several full training passes.
 How can we still benefit from the winning tickets?
 Can we transfer them to other tasks such that only a small fraction of weights need to be learned for the target task?

 Several works have analyzed whether winning tickets are transferable across tasks within the image domain[^trf1][^trf2].
 Both works suggest that winning tickets are transferable across tasks.